mediar-ai/screenpipe/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

+Say 👋 in our [public Discord channel](https://discord.gg/dU9EBuw7Uq) .
+We discuss how to bring this lib to production, help each other with contributions, personal projects or just hang out ☕.

 ## Licensing